tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 Opcode   Binary   Cycles Description
 -------------------------------------
 ani #    11 100 110  2  AND # (immediate db) with register A.
-cpi #    11 111 110  2  Compare # to A. Store true or false into compareResult.
+cpi #    11 111 110  2  Compare # to A. Store true or false into flagZeroBit.
 dad RP   00 RP1 001  1  16 bit add.
 Add register pair(RP: B:C or D:E) to H:L. And set carry bit.
 call a   11 001 101  3  Unconditional subroutine call.
 Push current address onto the stack and jump the subroutine address. dcr D    00 DDD 101  1  Decrement a register.
 To do, set flags: ZSPA.